pb0316/pb0316.github.io/index.md

 ---

 ### Biography
 I am currently pursuing my PhD in the [Department of Computer Science at Emory University](https://computerscience.emory.edu/), where I am fortunated to be advised by [Dr. Liang Zhao](https://cs.emory.edu/~lzhao41/index.htm).
 Prior to this, I earned my Bachelor degree in Software Engineering from [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2022.
-I worked at the Data Mining Group at [School of Software, Tsinghua University](https://www.thss.tsinghua.edu.cn/en/index.htm), supervised by [Dr. Chunping Li](https://www.thss.tsinghua.edu.cn/en/faculty/Chunping_LI.htm).
+I worked as a undergrad RA at [Dr. Chunping Li](https://www.thss.tsinghua.edu.cn/en/faculty/Chunping_LI.htm)'s lab.
 In industry, I worked as an AI4Science research intern at [Merck](https://www.merck.com/) in 2024 and Machine Learning Engineer Intern at [DiDi](https://web.didiglobal.com/) in 2021.

 My research interest mainly lies in Graph Learning, LLMs, Generative AI and AI4Science.